connorpheraty/connorpheraty.github.io/_posts/2019-04-19-Chicago_Drug_Armistice.md

 Let’s face it — Chicago has a bit of a reputation problem.
 Long gone are the days of H.H.
 Holmes and Al Capone and yet controversial names like ‘Chi-Raq’ remind us that Chicago has a reputation where crime and violence reign supreme.

 But where does Chicago stand in 2019?
-Using data obtained from the Chicago Data Portal let’s try to illuminate what is really happening in our city, separating reality from hyperbole — ##fact from fiction##.
+Using data obtained from the Chicago Data Portal let’s try to illuminate what is really happening in our city, separating reality from hyperbole — fact from fiction.

 ![](/img/top10_crimes.png)